 U.S. Relations With Laos

-The United States established full diplomatic relations with Laos in 1955, following its full independence from France in 1954.
-Within a few years, Laos entered into civil war, and the United States supported the country’s royal government.
+The U.S. established full diplomatic relations with Laos in 1955, following its full independence from France in 1954.
+Within a few years, Laos entered into civil war, and the U.S. supported the country’s royal government.
 For nearly a decade beginning in 1964, Laos was subjected to heavy U.S. bombing as part of the wider war in Indochina.
 Following the change of regimes in Vietnam and Cambodia in 1975, a communist government also came to power in Laos.
 The government aligned itself with Vietnam and the Soviet bloc, implementing one-party rule and a command economy.
-U.S.-Lao relations deteriorated after 1975, and U.S. representation was downgraded.
+U.S.-Laos relations deteriorated after 1975, and U.S. representation was downgraded.
 After the collapse of the Soviet Union, Laos sought to improve relations with other countries.
-Full U.S.-Lao diplomatic relations were restored in 1992.
+Full U.S.-Laos diplomatic relations were restored in 1992.
 In July 2012, Secretary of State Hillary Clinton visited Laos, marking the first visit by a Secretary of State since 1955.
 Secretary of State John Kerry was the second, visiting Laos twice in 2016.
-President Obama became the first U.S. President to visit Laos in September 2016, when he and Lao President Bounnhang Vorachit announced a Comprehensive Partnership.
+President Obama became the first U.S. President to visit Laos in September 2016, when he and Laos President Bounnhang Vorachit announced a Comprehensive Partnership.

 U.S. Assistance to Laos